 Things to Do in New Brighton on a Budget

 The seaside suburb in Christchurch is known for one thing: SURF!
 This is where all the surfers of the city come to get their fix after work or during their days off.
 In the most “English city outside of England”, the town truly feels like an English seaside resort with its long stretching beach and its gigantic pier.
 But make no mistake, you are in New Zealand and wildlife is very close by and abundant.

 1. Step Back in Time at the Heritage Museum – FREE

-Located in a century-old church, the New Brighton Heritage museum aims at storing stories and memorabilia of the coastal suburb.
+Located in a century-old church, the New Brighton Heritage Museum (also known as The New Brighton & District Historical Society and Museum Inc) aims at storing stories and memorabilia of the coastal suburb.
 From old photographs of the pier and its visitors to the Mayoral chain or New Brighton high school uniform, visiting the Heritage Museum is like stepping back in time for an hour or so and discover New Brighton under a whole new light.

 Location: 8 Hardy Street, New Brighton